pollfish/docs/offerwall.md

 <h1>Sample projects (Show me some code!)</h1>

-You can find examples in code on how to implement the rewarded approach in the links below:
+You can find examples in code on how to implement the Offerwall approach in the links below:

 - [Android Sample Project](https://github.com/pollfish/android-sdk-pollfish/blob/master/sample-project/app/src/main/java/pollfish/com/sampleproject/OfferwallActivity.java)